DR6-iX/Hermes-ransomware-full-analysis/README.md

 * ![CheckIfOnWinXP() function](Images/8-TheCheckIfOnWinXPFunc.png)

 It needs to perform that checks to locate the correct directory to store the public key and the encrypted private key.
-On higher version of windows it will store everything in /Users/Public and on windows xp it will store everything in the windows directory:
+On higher version of windows it will store everything in `/Users/Public` and on Windows XP it will store everything in the Windows directory:
 * ![Locating directory to store keys](Images/9-LocatingDirectoryToStoreKeys.png)

 ---